AneesLayas/new_app/README.md

 The app is automatically built using GitHub Actions when:
 - Code is pushed to the main branch
-- A pull request is created
+- A pull request is created to the main branch
+- The workflow is manually triggered

+### Setting up GitHub Secrets
+1. Run `setup_github_secrets.bat`
+2. Follow the instructions to add the required secrets to your GitHub repository:
+   - ANDROID_KEYSTORE_BASE64
+   - ANDROID_KEYSTORE_PASSWORD
+   - ANDROID_KEY_ALIAS
+   - ANDROID_KEY_PASSWORD
+   - ANDROID_HOME

+### Build Artifacts
+After a successful build, the APK will be available as a build artifact in the GitHub Actions run.

+## Development

+### Project Structure
+- `lib/` - Flutter source code
+- `android/` - Android-specific configurations
-- Manually triggered from the Actions tab
+- `.github/workflows/` - GitHub Actions workflows

-To download the latest build:
-1. Go to the [Actions](https://github.com/AneesLayas/new_app/actions) tab
-2. Select the latest successful workflow run
-3. Download the APK from the artifacts section
+### Dependencies
+See `pubspec.yaml` for a complete list of dependencies.

 ## Testing